castorwong/identifying_mutton_fungal-infection_and_whether_adulterated_with_duck/readme.md

 3. Baidu Paddle AI Studio , Online Predict Result
  ![UI](readme_image/UI_Preview2.png)

+>notice: the token has expired, so the online prediction doesn't work now, the HTTP Reqest Help Document can be found at: https://cloud.baidu.com/doc/EASYDL/s/Sk38n3baq
+>With Baidu EasyDL , the super-complex&super-accuracy prediction model is trained online.
+The target image is uploaded to the cloud and EasyDL will return a json file named result.json.
+Just split the json file to exact what you want

 ### DataSet:

 all the pics are shot by a Canon EOS 600D ,  auto exposure and auto white balance